gitbhusalhubpramish/coding_practic_with_git/main/cources/0.002 c++/0.014 exercise 0.1/README.md

 - **Explanation**: Tell every things like why did you use this function in comment(`//`) or you can make a markdown  file to define it.

 **If you brek any roule I'll not continu the cource untill you follow roules**
+## Subbimition date
+It must be submitted at 25 september